ug2454/AIFirewall/README.md

 - **Coefficient of variation**: `std / mean > 0.25` rewards acceleration spikes even when the absolute variance is low.
 - **Direction noise ratio**: percentage of turns whose angle change exceeds ~20°.
 Requires >8% noisy turns to pass.

-Passing any of those chaos checks (plus the jitter, idle pause, and sample-count requirements) clears the CAPTCHA.
+Passing any of those chaos checks (plus the jitter, idle pause, and sample-count requirements) clears the GAME.
 Adjust the constants in `main.js` to tighten or loosen the filters for your deployment.